 Going Back To Culinary School

-Each week I get email from visitors interested in going to culinary school and asking how they should choose a good one so I wrote this article and wanted to share it with you.
+Each week, I get emails from visitors interested in going to culinary school and asking how they should choose a good one.
+So, I wrote this article and wanted to share it with you.

-Also, I have posted a good article called, So You Want to Become A Chef that I think you should read and will enjoy.
+Also, I have posted a good article called, So You Want to Become A Chef that you should read and will enjoy.

-Have you ever thought about going back to school to become a better home cook?
-Or maybe you have aspirations of becoming a professional chef.
-Based on the number of culinary schools out there, there must be a lot of you with the same idea.
+Have you ever considered returning to school to become a better home cook?
+Or you may have aspirations of becoming a professional chef.
+Based on the number of culinary schools out there, many of you must have the same idea.

-I just read an article in our local Philadelphia paper about the growth in local culinary schools and the numbers surprised me.
-It appears a lot of supermarkets, gourmet stores, local restaurants, colleges, ex-chefs and just about anyone else who has the room and expertise is putting on an apron and opening a school and I think it's great.
+I just read an article in our local Philadelphia paper about the growth in local culinary schools, and the numbers surprised me.
+It appears that many supermarkets, gourmet stores, local restaurants, colleges, ex-chefs, and just about anyone else who has the room and expertise is putting on an apron and opening a school, and I think it's great.

 These schools are designed not only for home cooks who want to learn the basics but also for those who have experience and want to build on those skills.
-Besides, it's a great way to get out of the house, meet some new people with like interests and taste some great food.
+Besides, it's a great way to get out of the house, meet new people with interests, and taste great food.

 But what about the individual who wants to make cooking their career and go back to school for a degree in culinary education?

-Lucky for them, there are now more than 500 vocational, college, and university programs scattered around the country with more schools opening each year that offer first rate educational degrees in this field.
-The bigger question is how do you choose the best culinary school for you?
+Lucky for them, there are now more than 500 vocational, college, and university programs scattered around the country, with more schools opening each year that offer first-rate educational degrees in this field.
+The bigger question is how to choose the best culinary school for you.

 Here are a few steps you may want to take to help you narrow down your decision: